Menu of Interventions

 - Increased knowledge/skills for animal advocacy

-This category encompasses the creation and distribution of leaflets and other forms of physical media aimed at raising awareness of animal issues or promoting behavioral change.
-In addition to leaflets and pamphlets, examples include billboard campaigns, posters, stickers, guerrilla advertising campaigns, and print media advertisements.
+This category refers to the creation and distribution of leaflets and other types of physical advertising that raise awareness of animal issues or promote behavioral change.
+In addition to leaflets and pamphlets, this includes billboard campaigns; posters and stickers; guerrilla advertising campaigns; and advertisements in print media.

 Expected outcome(s):